 Visit our new interactive wesbite to find out more about our:

-Place Alliance is excited to announce its first Summer School taking place from Thursday 7 of July till Saturday 9 of July 2016.
+Place Alliance is excited to announce its first Summer School taking place from 15 of September till Saturday 17 of September 2016 in London at UCL.

 The programme will focus on skills development within local planning authorities and other public sector bodies – highways authorities, the HCA, government departments, etc. – although the summer school would also be open to incoming students and to other professionals wishing to up their skills levels or simply hear about the latest thinking and practice in urban design.